UDN

 Abs

 Abs is an abbreviation for the mathematical term "absolute value".
-Abs turns negative numbers into positive numbers by knocking off the minus sign.
-Positive numbers aren't touched.
+The Abs expression outputs the absolute, or unsigned, value of the input it receives.
+Essentially, this means it turns negative numbers into positive numbers by dropping the minus sign, while positive numbers and zero remain unchanged.

 Examples: Abs of -0.7 is 0.7; Abs of -1.0 is 1.0; Abs of 1.0 is also 1.0